5 Rarest and Most Valuable Coins in the World… Where Are They?

 Image Source – Wiki

 This 1933 Double Eagle twenty-dollar gold piece features the personification of Liberty on the front, dressed in a toga and presenting a torch in one hand and an olive branch in the other.
-The US Capitol building is depicted beneath her feet, and she has stars around her and the words Liberty and 1933 are embossed on the front.
+The U.S. Capitol building is depicted beneath her feet, and she has stars around her.
+The words Liberty and 1933 are embossed on the front.
 The back has an eagle in flight with In God We Trust and a sun rising underneath it.
 It was sold for $7,590,020 on July 30, 2002, by Sotheby’s and Stacks.
-When President Roosevelt issued an executive order recalling all the Double Eagle coins, they were melted by the U.S. mint.
+When President Roosevelt issued an executive order recalling all the Double Eagle coins, they were melted by the U.S. Mint.
 A handful escaped being melted and are illegal to own.
-This one was owned by King Farouk of Egypt.
+King Farouk of Egypt owned this one.
 A deal was struck by the private owner and the Mint to sell this one and split the proceeds.

 #2.
 1787 Brasher Dubloo